 |Attractions to see||Burrows Trail, Camel’s Hump, Burnt Rock Mountain Trail, primitive camping|

-Camel’s Hump State Park is the largest in Vermont.
+Camel’s Hump State Park is the largest of all the state parks in Vermont.
 It is located in the northern part of the Green Mountains, near Waterbury.
 The main attraction of this state park is its mountain, called Camel’s Hump.
 It is the third highest mountain in the state, standing at an elevation of 4,085 feet.
 The summit has a surface area of around 10 acres that visitors can explore.